 - Mentions the recent post, states how you’ve been following it, and how it has affected your life.

-- A link to the post, along with a subtle suggestion that the influencer can share it with their target audience.
+- A link to the post and a subtle suggestion that the influencer can share it with their target audience.

 If you’ve ever followed any influencer’s advice, share your results with them.